GBKS/opendesign.guide/content/7-making-design-accessible.md

 ### Start with a Clear Problem Statement

 Before you create mockups or prototypes, define what you're solving for.
 Include:
-- The specific problem your design addresses. _(e.g., “Users need an easier way to navigate long forms.”)_
+- The specific problem your design addresses. (_"Users need an easier way to navigate long forms.")_
-- User needs being addressed (e.g., “Quick access to saved drafts.”)
+- User needs being addressed (_"Quick access to saved drafts."_)
-- Any constraints, like technical limitations. (e.g., “Form components must load dynamically.”)
+- Any constraints, like technical limitations. (_"Form components must load dynamically."_)
-- Assumptions behind your design decisions. (e.g., “Users will save progress at least once before submitting.”)
+- Assumptions behind your design decisions. (_"Users will save progress at least once before submitting."_)

 ### Use Progressive Disclosure

 Good prototypes and mockups communicate at different levels of detail.
 Now, depending on the audience:
-- Start with a high-level overview: What’s the purpose of this design, and how does it fit into the bigger picture?
-(e.g., “This dashboard redesign streamlines reporting tasks for admin users.”)
+- Start with a high-level overview: What’s the purpose of this design, and how does it fit into the bigger picture? (_"This dashboard redesign streamlines reporting tasks for admin users."_)
-- Add implementation details: Specifics for developers, like spacing, typography, or interaction states.
-(e.g., “Buttons have a 24px padding, hover states use #3A8FFF.”)
+- Add implementation details: Specifics for developers, like spacing, typography, or interaction states. (_"Buttons have a 24px padding, hover states use #3A8FFF."_)
-- Include design rationale: Explain the “why” behind your choices to help others learn.
-(e.g., “We moved the primary action to the top because users prioritize efficiency.”)
+- Include design rationale: Explain the _"why"_ behind your choices to help others learn. (_"We moved the primary action to the top because users prioritize efficiency."_)
-- Link to research findings when relevant: Back up your decisions with evidence.
-(e.g., “Usability tests showed a 30% faster completion time with this layout.”)"*
+- Link to research findings when relevant: Back up your decisions with evidence. (_"Usability tests showed a 30% faster completion time with this layout."_)

 ### Make It Interactive When Necessary

 Clickable prototypes are invaluable for illustrating complex user flows or behaviors.
 Use interactive elements to:

-- Demonstrate key user flows, like signing up or making a purchase.
+- Demonstrate key user flows, like signing up or making a purchase
-- Show state changes and transitions, such as hover effects or error messages.
+- Show state changes and transitions, such as hover effects or error messages
-- Highlight responsive design, like adapting to mobile or tablet views.
+- Highlight responsive design, like adapting to mobile or tablet views
-- Document edge cases and exceptions, like 404 pages or zero-data states.
+- Document edge cases and exceptions, like error pages or states without data

 ## Visual Assets That Scale